-I certify that each of the enumerated factors were considered and presented to the Board along with all recommendations involving the purchase of land.
-During this monitoring the District has not publicly recommended the purchase of any property relating to school construction.
-Additionally, we have kept the Board apprised of potential changes to land use regulation that may impact future school sites.
+I certify that each of the enumerated factors were considered and presented to the Board along with the recommendation involving the purchase of land.
+During this monitoring the District has recommended the purchase of property for a potential elementary and high school site.